-- (1) Mr. Lino A. Saputo, Jr. is an executive officer of the Company and does not receive any compensation for his services as a director.
-His compensation as Chief Executive Officer is disclosed in the "NEO Summary Compensation Table". - (2) Fees earned are paid on a quarterly basis, in cash or in the form of DSUs, as per the compensation policy and the DSU Plan. - (3) Amounts reflect the fair value of DSUs granted per quarter as part of the annual DSU grant, calculated based on the closing price of the Common Shares on the TSX on the last trading day of each quarter.
+(1) Mr. Lino A. Saputo, Jr. is an executive officer of the Company and does not receive any compensation for his services as a director.
+His compensation as Chief Executive Officer is disclosed in the "NEO Summary Compensation Table".

+(2) Fees earned are paid on a quarterly basis, in cash or in the form of DSUs, as per the compensation policy and the DSU Plan.

+(3) Amounts reflect the fair value of DSUs granted per quarter as part of the annual DSU grant, calculated based on the closing price of the Common Shares on the TSX on the last trading day of each quarter.
 Additional DSUs are accumulated as notional equivalents of dividends declared on Common Shares.
-DSUs are vested upon award, but directors are only entitled to receive a cash payment after they cease to be members of the Board (see "Deferred Share Unit Plan for Directors"). - (4) Mr. Emanuele (Lino) Saputo receives a \$500,000 annual fee as compensation for his services as executive Chairman but does not receive attendance fees, nor an annual DSU grant. - (5) Ceased to be a director of the Company on August 6, 2013. - (6) Became a director of the Company on August 6, 2013. - (7) Paid in the form of DSUs, as per the compensation policy and the DSU Plan.
+DSUs are vested upon award, but directors are only entitled to receive a cash payment after they cease to be members of the Board (see "Deferred Share Unit Plan for Directors").

+(4) Mr. Emanuele (Lino) Saputo receives a \$500,000 annual fee as compensation for his services as executive Chairman but does not receive attendance fees, nor an annual DSU grant.

+(5) Paid in the form of DSUs, as per the compensation policy and the DSU Plan.